-Björn Johansson, Industrial and Materials Science, Chalmers University of Technology bjorn.johansson@chalmers.se +46 (0) 73 079 11 89

-Mélanie Despeisse Production systems Division Industrial and Materials Science, Chalmers University of Technology melanie.despeisse@chalmers.se +46 (0) 73 387 32 09 Erik Sundin

-Department of Management and Engineering

-Linköping University

-erik.sundin@liu.se

-+ 46 (0) 736 20 94 59

-Anna Öhrwall Rönnbäck

-Department of Business Administration,

-Technology, Arts and Social Sciences

-Luleå University of Technology

-anna.ohrwall.ronnback@ltu.se

-+46 (0) 72 213 47 02

-Target group PhD Students mainly, other applicants are welcome if there is space

-The course aims to increase awareness regarding sustainability by addressing a life-cycle perspective of sustainability in general and in specifics from three aspects, social, environmental and economic viewpoints within the core research area of each participant.
+Credits 4.0 Examiner Björn Johansson, Industrial and Materials Science, Chalmers University of Technology bjorn.johansson@chalmers.se +46 (0) 73 079 11 89 Contact Mélanie Despeisse Industrial and Materials Science, Chalmers University of Technology melanie.despeisse@chalmers.se +46 (0) 73 387 32 09 Target group PhD Students mainly, other applicants may be welcome if there is space Aim The course aims to increase awareness regarding sustainability by addressing a life-cycle perspective of sustainability in general and in specifics from three aspects, social, environmental and economic viewpoints within the core research area of each participant.

-Teachers
+Teachers/tutors

 Björn Johansson is a professor at Industrial and Materials Science, Chalmers University of Technology.
 One of his main responsibilities at Chalmers within the area of advance Production was to increase the awareness of about 200 researchers on sustainability over a lifecycle perspective of their own research field by coaching them.
 He is also teaching sustainable development on bachelor and master level courses.
-His research aims at utilizing digitalization and virtual tools to achieve more sustainable manufacturing industries.
-For example, methodologies and tools for analyzing production impacts and implications throughout a product lifecycle, addressing social, environmental and KPIs towards circular https://www.chalmers.se/en/staff/Pages/bjornjohansson.aspx
+His research also aims at utilizing digitalization and virtual tools to achieve more sustainable manufacturing industries.
+For example methodologies and tools for analyzing production impacts and implications throughout a product lifecycle, addressing social, environmental and economic key performance indicators to improve the real world performance towards circular economy.

-Mélanie Despeisse is associate professor at Industrial and Materials Science, Chalmers University of Technology.
+Mélanie Despeisse is Assistant Professor at the Industrial and Materials Science department, Chalmers University of Technology.
 Her research focuses on the relationship between industry and environmental sustainability at various organizational levels, from operational efficiency to corporate social responsibility.
-The aim of her research is to develop tools and methods to help companies implementing concepts such as eco-efficiency and circularity to create sustainable value. https://www.chalmers.se/en/staff/Pages/melanie-despeisse.aspx
+The aim of her research is to develop tools and methods to help companies implementing concepts such as eco-efficiency and circularity to create sustainable value for society.

-Erik Sundin is a professor in Sustainable Manufacturing at Linköping University.
+Erik Sundin is a professor at Manufacturing Engineering, Linköping University.
 He has performed research and teaching within the areas of remanufacturing, recycling, design for remanufacturing, design for the environment since year 2000.
 Currently he holds a course on master level called Sustainable Manufacturing.
-Erik has been leading several sustainability and remanufacturing research projects where four has been within in Production2030 .
-In addition he has also been involved in EU projects mainly regarding remanufacturing. https://liu.se/en/employee/erisu71
+Erik is now leading two remanufacturing research projects where one is including in Production 2020 called RemProLife.
+In addition he is also leading a sustainable manufacturing project dealing with sustainable industrial cleaning.